DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Differentiable Cloth Simulation

 Here, we obtain the adjoint vector $\z_{n+1}$ by solving the linear system of equations with the matrix $\M + h^2\nabla^2 W(\x_{n+1})$ on the left-hand side, which avoids an explicit inversion of the large and sparse matrix.
 Backpropagating gradients of $L$ with respect to $\vel_{n}$ and $\vel_{n+1}$ can be derived similarly.
 In fact, it solves the same linear system but with a different vector $\frac{\partial L}{\partial \vel_{n+1}}$ on the right-hand side.

-\paragraph{Differentiating with Projective Dynamics} With assumptions on the energy form $W$ in Projective Dynamics, \citet{Du21_DiffPD} show that we can speed up the computation in $\z_{n+1}$ by exploiting the special form of $\nabla^2 W$.
-The first- and second-order derivatives in Eqn. (\ref{eqn:pd_energy}) are given by the following equations~\cite{Du21_DiffPD}:
+\paragraph{Differentiating with Projective Dynamics} With assumptions on the energy form $W$ in PD, \citet{Du21_DiffPD} show that we can speed up the computation in $\z_{n+1}$ by exploiting the special form of $\nabla^2 W$.
+The first- and second-order derivatives in Eqn. (\ref{eqn:pd_energy}) are given by the following equations~\cite{Du21_DiffPD,Liu17_Quasi}: